cakephp/docs/en/orm/table-objects.rst

 .. note::

-    As this function will create ``INNER JOIN``, you might want to consider calling ``distinct`` on the find query as you might get duplicate rows if your conditions don't filter them already.
+    As this function will create an ``INNER JOIN``, you might want to consider calling ``distinct`` on the find query as you might get duplicate rows if your conditions don't filter them already.
 This might be the case, for example, when the same users comments more than once on a single article.